-How to Make Perfect Pita Bread Every Time, it’s easier than you think, and you’ll never go back to the stuff in bags again, guaranteed!
+How to Make Perfect Pita Bread Every Time ~ making homemade pita bread is easier than you think, and you’ll never go back to the stuff in bags again, guaranteed!

 I promised you homemade pita bread when I posted last week’s CRUSHED LENTILS, and here it is: the perfect, easy, user-friendly pita recipe.
 It took a few tries to get it just right, but now I’ve got it down, I’ll happily pass it along to you.
 We eat vast quantities of hummus in our house, so this recipe is going to be well used.
 This is a basic, no skills required bread, but even though it’s a simple process, you’ll still get that primal thrill when you turn flour and water into pillowy rounds of soft, warm bread.
 Rip it, cut it, fold it, wrap it, or stuff it — it’s a wonderfully versatile bread.

 This is nothing like the mass-produced pita bread you find in the supermarket, which is usually dry and a little bit like cardboard.
 This bread is soft and chewy, and not at all dry.
 I’m going to be using the word soft a lot, I can tell, but that’s what I love about it.
 We will definitely experiment with whole grains eventually, but for this first recipe I’m sticking with all purpose flour, I think it makes a more appealing pita.

 I used my stand mixer for the 5 minutes of kneading, and that made the whole process a breeze.
 That kneading turns a sticky blob into an elastic dough that rolls out easily.
 Use the same principle you would for pie dough; you want to start with a round disk, and roll from the center out, constantly shifting your rolling pin around the circle to keep it even.
 Don’t fret if you can’t get perfect circles, it doesn’t matter in the least.